-Whether or not patients see the same GP could affect how quickly bowel and lung cancers are diagnosed, according to a Cancer Research UK study led by University of Bristol researchers published in the British Journal of General Practice today.
+Whether or not patients see the same GP could affect how quickly bowel and lung cancers are diagnosed, according to a Cancer Research UK study published in the British Journal of General Practice today.

 Symptoms of lung and bowel cancer tended to be picked up more quickly if patients consulted an unknown doctor than if they saw their usual GP, the University of Bristol researchers found.

 But although seeing a known GP may slightly delay diagnosis, following-up new symptoms with the same doctor was found to result in a quicker diagnosis.

 The findings highlight a need for more research to establish in what circumstances seeing a different doctor for possible cancer symptoms could potentially speed up the time to diagnosis.

 Study leader Dr Matthew Ridd, a GP and senior lecturer in primary care at the University of Bristol’s Centre for Academic Primary Care in the School of Social and Community Medicine, said: “These findings provide some evidence that GPs should follow up patients who present with potential cancer symptoms to make sure they receive a timely diagnosis.
 But interestingly we also found that your regular doctor might not be the best person to spot those symptoms in the first place.
 So in some cases getting a second opinion from a different doctor could speed up the time to diagnosis.”